 Each year, NMDGF expends considerable time and resources to control and eradicate unwanted fish and Aquatic Invasive Species (AIS).
-New rules have been adopted to address the spread of unwanted fish species.
-It is illegal to release any live game fish into any water in New Mexico (except for fish legally caught in the water where fished) without a permit issued by NMDGF.
+Rules have been adopted to address the spread of unwanted fish species.
+It is illegal to release any live fish into any water in New Mexico without a permit issued by NMDGF (except fish caught legally in the same waterbody).
 It is also illegal to possess or transport any live game fish away from the water where caught.
 It is the responsibility of the angler to be certain that all fish harvested and taken home are dead before leaving the fishing water area.
 Please help us protect your aquatic resources by stopping the spread of unwanted fish species.